 If you view your cash fund as both an offensive and defensive tool, take the following into consideration:

 - How much cash do you need to fund the option?
 Consider the expenses involved in the decision.
 If you want to scale back on work hours to pursue education, you’ll use cash for some or all of your living expenses, costs of education, and other incidental costs.
 Factor these in to determine if you can leave employment completely or partially.

 - What other emergencies could occur at this time?
 Do you have enough to cover those needs?
 Be sure to consider a realistic worst-case scenario.
 If you leave employment and have enough funds for living expenses, what happens if you need to replace a car as well?

 - Will making this decision benefit you for the short- and long- term?
 Will it increase your earning potential?
 Decrease your stress level?
 Further your relationships?
 Allow you time for personal growth?
 Consider the short- and long- term tangible and intangible benefits.

 - Weigh these benefits with the short- and long-term risks before making a decision on whether to exercise an option.

-Your finances serve to help you build a fulfilling life.
+Your finances help you build a fulfilling life.
 A sufficient cash account allows you to respond proactively during challenging times, and to capitalize on unexpected opportunities.
-If you don’t have a robust savings account, reevaluate, and start building that emergency fund now.
+If you don’t have a robust savings account, reevaluate, and learn how to start building that emergency fund now.